smcclab/smc-course/_deliverables/03-lens-performance.md

 ### How many other LENS member's pieces do I have to perform on?

 You need to help out with _at least one_ other LENS performance.

-### What are the late penalties for this deliverable?

-The ANU late penalty of 5% per day [applies in this course]({% link 01-policies.md %}#late-penalties), as stated on the policies page.

-Remember, though, that gig stream goes out ~24h after the final video deadline, so if you submit your final performance late then it won't be part of the "Final LENS S1 2021 gig" stream.
-Which obviously is not ideal, since the whole course has been building up to that gig.